hammerheim-game/hammerheim-rules/5-warbands.md

 Slave Master has.
 Profile M WS BS S T W I A Ld
 Ogre Slave Master 6 3 2 4 4 3 4 2 7
-Weapons/Armour: The Ogre Slave Master is armed with an axe, a club, and light armour.
+Weapons/Armor: The Ogre Slave Master is armed with an axe, a club, and light armor.
 Skills: The Ogre Slave Master may choose from Combat and Strength when he gains a new skill.
 Special Rules